Insights, Tips, and Tales

 Owning a home in Huntsville brings pride, but it also comes with hidden risks.
 One of the biggest risks is termites.
 A termite inspection in Huntsville, AL, helps catch damage early before it spreads.

-Termites stay silent and show few clear signs at first.
+Termites stay silent and show few clear signs at first, and certain especially destructive termite species found in the South can cause serious damage before anyone notices.
 They live inside walls, under floors, and near foundations.
 Many homeowners do not notice an infestation until repairs become necessary.
 That is why inspections matter in Alabama.

 This guide explains what happens during a professional termite inspection in Huntsville, AL. You will also learn what to check yourself, what exterminators look for, and when to call a professional for termite control in Huntsville, AL.